 Visitor Centers in Petrified Forest National Park

-Find a visitor center at each entrance of the park.
-Each visitor center offers an interpretive area along with a 18-minute introductory film.
-Outside find marked trails, perfect for families with small children.
+Many visitors’ first stop is the visitor center at each park entrance, one at the north and south entrances.
+Each center offers an interpretive area and an 18-minute introductory film.
+Outside, visitors will find marked trails, perfect for families with small children.

 Painted Desert Visitor Center

-Find a picnic area along with a gas station and restrooms.
-Additionally, there’s a bookstore and a small restaurant.
-Get Junior Ranger booklets, maps along with wilderness permits.
+You’ll find a picnic area, a gas station, restrooms, a bookstore, and a small restaurant.
+You can also get Junior Ranger booklets, maps, and wilderness permits.

 Rainbow Forest Museum

-See an exhibit of paleontological exhibits from the park, including skeletons collected in the park.
-Walk along the Long Logs, Agate House Also find a picnic area along with restrooms.
+You can see an exhibit of paleontological exhibits from the park, including skeletons collected in the park.
+Another top activity is walking along the Long Logs Agate House.
+There is also a picnic area and restrooms.

 The Petrified Forest National Park is the only national park to protect a portion of Route 66.
 Near the Painted Desert Visitor Center, pull over to see the fabled route that enchanted a nation with the romance of cruising the open road much like the cowboys did a generation before.

-Stop at the Rainbow Forest Museum for several hikes originate for this area.
+Stop at the Rainbow Forest Museum for several hikes that originate from this area.

-Giant Logs Trail–Offers a .4-mile trail with Old Faithful, a petrified tree that’s 10-feet wide at its base.
-Not an accessible trail or suitable for strollers, includes several sets of stairs.
+Giant Logs Trail–Offers a .4-mile trail with Old Faithful, a petrified tree that’s 10 feet wide at its base.
+It is not an accessible trail or suitable for strollers, and it includes several sets of stairs.

 Long Logs Trail— A 1.6-mile loop originating at the Rainbow Forest Museum parking lot and can be combined with the Agate House Trail for a 2.6-mile hike.